blackflux/object-scan/README.md

 the search.
 If `true` is returned, all keys nested under the current key are skipped in the search and from the final result.

+Note that `breakFn` is called before the corresponding `filterFn` might be called.

 #### joined

 Type: `boolean`<br>